open-power-ref-design-toolkit/os-services/README-swift.rst

 =============================
-Object Storage (Openstack Swift)
+Object Storage (OpenStack Swift)
 =============================

-The Openstack Swift component is installed as part of an OpenStack cluster when the cluster-genesis project is appropriately configured.
+The OpenStack Swift component is installed as part of an OpenStack cluster when the cluster-genesis project is appropriately configured.
 The following instructions describe the general process::